-Objective: To evaluate initial shear bond strengths (SBSs) of ceramic brackets using either a self-etching primer (SEP) or the conventional method (CM) after intracoronal bleaching with sodium perborate and distilled water.
+Objective: To evaluate the initial shear bond strengths (SBSs) of ceramic brackets using either a self-etching primer (SEP) or the conventional method (CM) after intracoronal bleaching with sodium perborate and distilled water.

-Materials and Method: Eighty human incisors were divided into 4 groups according to bleaching and bonding procedures: group 1, bleaching was not applied and brackets were bonded with SEP; group 2, bleaching was not applied and brackets were bonded with SEP; group 4, intracoronal bleaching with sodium perborate was applied for 3 weeks and brackets were bonded with SEP; group 4, intracoronal bleaching with sodium perborate was applied for 3 weeks and brackets were bonded with SEP; (Transbond Plus) was applied as recommended by the manufacturer.
-After SEP application, ceramic brackets were bonded with light cure adhesive (Transbond XT).
-For the CM, the teeth were etched with 37% phosphoric acid.
-After etching, a thin uniform coat of primer (Transbond XT Primer) was applied and ceramic brackets were bonded with light cure adhesive (Transbond XT).
-The SBSs were measured after water storage for 30 days, after 1000 cycles of thermocycling between 5°C and 55°C. Bond failure location was determined with the adhesive remnant index (ARI).
+Methods: Eighty human incisors were divided into four groups according to bleaching and bonding procedures: Group 1, bleaching was not applied and the brackets were bonded with a self-etching primer; Group 2, bleaching was not applied and the brackets were bonded with the conventional method; Group 3, intracoronal bleaching with sodium perborate was applied for three weeks and the brackets were bonded with a self-etching primer; and Group 4, intracoronal bleaching with sodium perborate was applied for three weeks and the brackets were bonded with the conventional method.
+A self-etching primer (Transbond Plus) was applied as recommended by the manufacturer.
+After SEP application, the ceramic brackets were bonded with a light-curing adhesive (Transbond XT).
+For the conventional method, the teeth were etched with 37% phosphoric acid.
+After etching, a thin uniform coat of primer (Transbond XT Primer) was applied and the ceramic brackets were bonded with a light-curing adhesive (Transbond XT).
+SBSs were measured after water storage for 30 days, after 1000 cycles of thermocycling between 5°C and 55°C. Bond failure location was determined with the Adhesive Remnant Index (ARI).

-Results: For the SEP method, there was no significant difference between the SBS values of the bleaching and nonbleaching groups.
-Furthermore, for the CM, the SBS value of the nonbleaching group was not significantly different from that of the bleaching group.
-The SBS values of the SEP method presented significant differences from the SBS values of the CM (p < 0.001).
-The SBS values of the SEP application decreased with and without bleaching.
-ARI scores did not show any significant difference between the groups (p = 0.174).
+Results: For the SEP method, there was no significant difference between SBS values of the bleaching and non-bleaching groups.
+Furthermore, for the conventional method, the SBS value of the non-bleaching group was not significantly different from that of the bleaching group.
+SBS values of the SEP method presented significant differences from those of the conventional method (p<0.001).
+SBS values of SEP application decreased with and without bleaching.
+The ARI scores did not show any significant difference among the groups (p=0.174).

 Conclusion: Intracoronal bleaching with sodium perborate and distilled water did not affect the SBS values of ceramic brackets.
-(Turkish J Orthod 2015;28:48-54)